rpbenatti/Data-Science/README.md

 ## Welcome to my place where I am currently enjoying the Data Science world!

-While taking the Data Science course, I had developed some Jupyter notebooks by end of each modules we have:
+While taking the Data Science course, I had developed some Jupyter notebooks by end of each modules.
+Please check them below.

-Exploratory Data Analysis (EDA) - Introduction course where I have learned and practice the basics of Pandas to explore some datasets using python and some libraries.
+**Exploratory Data Analysis (EDA)** - Introduction course where I have learned and practice the basics of Pandas to explore some datasets using python and some libraries.
 Here we had our fisrt challenging exercise:

 <a href="https://nbviewer.jupyter.org/github/rpbenatti/Data-Science/blob/master/Desafio1.ipynb">Desafio 1</a>

 <a href="https://nbviewer.jupyter.org/github/rpbenatti/Data-Science/blob/master/desafio1-parte2.ipynb">Desafio 1 - Parte 2</a>

-Exploratory Data Analysis (EDA) - In this module we started working on our first regressions, either Linear and Logisitic.
+**Exploratory Data Analysis (EDA) Intermediate** - In this module we started working on our first regressions, either Linear and Logisitic.
 In addition, we had our second challenging exercise:

 <a href="https://nbviewer.jupyter.org/github/rpbenatti/Data-Science/blob/master/Desafio2-individual-Benatti-v2.ipynb">Desafio 2</a>

+**Machine Learning Introduction**

-Machine Learning - Introduction
+**Machine Learning Intermediate - Classification and Ensembles**

+**Advanced Topics - Connectivity and Neural Netowrks**

 In addition to all of the above, I have also reading several articles in some amazing places that I really recommend to any new Data Science enthusiastic: